Elmet

-The people of Elmet survived as a distinctly recognized Brittonic Celtic group for centuries afterwards in what later became the smaller area of the West Riding of Yorkshire then West Yorkshire, South Yorkshire and North Derbyshire.
+The people of Elmet survived as a distinctly recognised group for centuries after it was absorbed into Yorkshire in what later became the smaller area of the West Riding of Yorkshire, and now West Yorkshire, South Yorkshire and north Derbyshire.

 Geography

+The northern and western borders of the kingdom remain unclear.
+However, it is known that its eastern edge was defended extensively by the ancient woodland of Elmet, earthwork defences (such as those found at Roman Rig and the Aberford Dykes) and finally a heavily waterlogged area before the kingdom's eastern boundary at the River Wharfe.
+Its southern boundary is thought to have been similarly demarcated by the River Sheaf.

-The precise borders of the original kingdom of Elmet are unclear.
-Some have argued that, until the 7th century, it was bounded by the rivers Sheaf in the south and Wharfe in the east.
-It adjoined the kingdom of Deira to the north and Mercia to the south, and its western boundary appears to have been near Craven, which was possibly also a minor British kingdom.
+To the north it adjoined the kingdom of Deira and Mercia to the south, while its western boundary appears to have been another British kingdom, Craven.
 As such, it was not conterminous with other territories of the Britons at the time, being well to the south of others in the Hen Ogledd ("Old North"), such as Strathclyde, and north-east of Wales, Cornwall and Dumnonia.
 As one of the south-easternmost Brittonic regions for which there is reasonably substantial evidence, Elmet is notable for having survived relatively late in the period of Anglo-Saxon settlement of Britain.